Strandzha Nature Park: Rivers

 Strandzha is criss-crossed by a dense network of deep ravines, streams and rivers.
 The rivers have a discharge maximum in winter, in November – December.
 With a total length of 147 km, the Veleka river is the longest and largest in Strandzha.
 Its upper course has a rocky bottom and many rapids.
 As the river flows through the karstic region of the mountain, its banks are steep with cliffs and precipices.
 After the village of Zvezdets, the river valley grows wider, the inclination decreases, the water flow slows and the river creates many meanders.
 In the lower course the river banks are flooded seasonally forming a wetland forest of alluvial longose groves.
 The Veleka is navigable in the first 8 km up from the river mouth.

 The second longest river is the Rezovo river, at 112 km.
 It generally flows east and along most of its course forms the border between Bulgaria and Turkey.
 According to a hypothesis its etymology is linked to the mythological king Rhesus of Thrace.
 The banks of the river are covered with dense oak and beech forests.
 The Bulgarian bank is characterised with many cliff formations and caves.
 The Rezovo river is faster and colder than the Veleka and therefore has a larger trout population.
-The tributaries of the Veleka include the Mladezhka river (40 km), Mechi Dol (26 km), Katun (15 km), and the main tributary of the Rezovo river is the Delievska river (17 km).
+The tributaries of the Veleka include the Mladezhka reka (40 km), Mechi Dol (26 km), Katun (15 km), and the main tributary of the Rezovo river is the Delievska river (17 km).